rsms/jsont/README.md

 # JSON Tokenizer (jsont)

-A minimal and portable JSON tokenizer written in standard, modern C. Performs syntax validation and highly efficient parsing suitable for reading JSON directly into custom data structures.
+A minimal and portable JSON tokenizer written in standard C++.
+Performs validating and highly efficient parsing suitable for reading JSON directly into custom data structures.
+There are no code dependencies — simply include `jsont.{h,hh,c,cc}` in your project.

-`example1.c` provides an example of basic usage while `example2.c` shows how this tokenizer can be used to build highly effective and strict parsers.

 Build and run unit tests:

     make

 ## Synopsis

+C API:

 ```c
 jsont_ctx_t* S = jsont_create(0);